-In my high school, we used to get newspapers every day pinned in a monstrous notice board so students can read during break time.
+In my high school, we used to get newspapers each day pinned in a monstrous notice board so students can read during breaks.

-The discovery of these pull-outs led me to make friends with the library prefects so I be allowed to be the one pinning the newspapers each day.
+The discovery of these pull-outs nudged me into friendship with the library prefects so I be allowed to pin the newspapers each day.
 Therefore, every Tuesday, I would keep the pull-out sections and read them at my free time.
-To my surprise, no one really missed them, and so I ended up with a large pile of them.
+To my delight, no one really missed them, and so I ended up with a large pile of them.

-The small treasure of computing words I got from the MacMillan dictionary kept growing whenever I learnt something new from the magazines.
-I would revise the notebook like my life depended on it.
+The small treasure of computing words I got from the MacMillan dictionary kept growing whenever I learnt something new from these magazines.
+I would revise the notebook like my life depended on it, it does now 😉.

 By form three, my passion for ICT had grown wings.
-My dream had also shifted from electrical engineering to software engineering and nothing was going to stop me from going for it.
+My dream career had also shifted from electrical engineering to software engineering and nothing was going to stop me from going for it.
 I even had this project for science contest where I was theorizing a cyber cafe with slave monitors powered by one server so as to save money of running the cyber.
-I even calculated the cost of running a cyber café!

 I was so excited about ICT.